palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 9. System properties used during the configuration phase
 10. Environment variables used during the configuration phase

-When you first run a gradle task, the task graph is stored on disk using an optimized serialization mechanism.
+When you first run a gradle task, the task graph is serialized and stored on disk.
 Upon a subsequent run of the same task, If none of these inputs have changed, Gradle skips the configuration phase entirely, loads the task graph from disk, and goes straight to the execution phase.

-The configuration phase typically runs faster than execution since heavy work belongs in the latter, but it must rerun for every single task execution.
-When developers repeatedly run the same quick tasks or tests, configuration overhead can consume a large portion of total runtime, even though the same task graph is reproduced in each run.
-Configuration caching solves this by storing and reusing configuration results between runs, eliminating redundant work and delivering significant time savings where they matter: during rapid development cycles with frequent task execution.
+The configuration phase typically runs faster than execution since heavy work belongs in the latter.
+However, without the cache, configuration phase is rerun with every single Gradle run.
+If you run a unit test multiple times, configuration is repeated, reproducing the same task graph every time.
+Configuration caching solves this by storing and reusing configuration results between runs, eliminating redundant work and speeding up iteration cycles.